zendrive/docs/api/api_endpoints.rst

     "info.start_time ", "Start time of trip in ISO format."
     "info.end_time", "End time of trip in ISO format" "info.session_id", "Session id attached the trip if specified in the Zendrive SDK when the trip was recorded."
     "info.insurance_period", "This is valid only for trips recorded by Fairmatic customers using the SDK.
 This is the Fairmatic insurance period associated with this trip.
-This will be "N/A" if Fairmatic insurance does not apply to the customer or the trip."
+This will be 'NA' if Fairmatic insurance does not apply to the customer or the trip."
     "simple_path", "An array of latitude, longitude, timestamp tuples representing a simplified path of the trip.
 The timestamp is in ISO format."
     "driving_behavior", Returns driver score and event ratings calculated over the interval specified."
     "driving_behavior.score.zendrive_score", "Zendrive score of the trip."